JacobOsbrach/INVESTMENT-FORECAST-VISUALIZER/README.md

 Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?

-  I a major component I could implement would be input validation to enhance security and fault tolerance.
+  A major component I could implement would be input validation to enhance security and fault tolerance.
 I could also change my variable names so they are more descriptive.
 Additionally, I could also change the visuals so it's easier for the user to understand what is being asked of them.
 Finally, I could make better in-line comments to improve readability.